jlinoff/jlinoff.github.io/README.md

 * The webapp is available [here](https://esentire.github.io/qspm/).
 * The project is available [here](https://github.com/eSentire/qspm).

+## PAM
+PAM is a user friendly secure records manager that is much easier to use than `myvault` and `qspm`, has more features, is customizable and works better on mobile devices.
+It is intended to be the last version of a password manager that i write.

+The webapp can be found [here](https://jlinoff.github.io/pam/www).

+The documentation can be found [here](https://jlinoff.github.io/pam/www/help/).

 ## RSA Demo
 This roject generates a wheel that contains tools to implement the RSA algorithm to help people